 6. Get planting!

-At Florida Hops, however, things are a bit different—“holiday hops” can grow well into the winter, even offering up a second harvest between Thanksgiving and Christmas.
+At Florida Hops, however, things are a bit different—“holiday hops” can grow well into the winter.
+Sometimes, they can even offer a second harvest between Thanksgiving and Christmas.

 If you’re planting outdoors, space your rhizomes at least three feet apart (and at least five feet apart if you’re planting different varieties).
 For the optimal hops-in-a-pot experience, get your hands on a 20-inch planter and plant a single rhizome in the center.
 Place your rhizomes vertically, and make sure that the buds are pointing up towards the surface of the soil.
 Bury about two inches deep.